top of page

 The following portrait policies are in place to protect this unique property.

-1. A portrait sitting includes the client, up to two family members/friends and the
+1. A portrait sitting includes the client, up to 2 family members/friends and the photographer.
+If more

-3. Boudoir photography is not allowed at Historic Aldredge House.
+3. Boudoir photography is not allowed at Aldredge House Museum.

 4. All floors and carpets must be protected from any moveable equipment.

-7. No rice, confetti, flower petals, birdseed, glitter or any other material may be used
+7. No rice, confetti, flower petals, birdseed glitter or any other material may be thrown either inside

 10. Smoking is prohibited in the House.